 stiff if you quit after two months.
 Fortunately, most initiation fees arent

 A big initiation fee does more than raise the risk that youll waste your

 money if you lose interest; you also risk losing all or part of the fee

 if the club goes out of business.
 In the past several years, many clubs

 have failedand many members have lost their fees.

 Some clubs require you to sign up for a year or more.
 While most clubs

 let you pay monthly fees throughout a contracts duration, others demand

-	indicate which clubs offer month-to-month or short-term contracts that
+which clubs offer month-to-month or short-term contracts that permit you